borbit/tiler/README.md

 - *refresh()*

-    Removes tiles that don't fall within the current grid coordinates and syncs absent tiles.
-Call this method if the grid was dragged/moved or viewport size is changed, also in case unless all tiles are present after the sync and you have to sync absent tiles only.
+    Removes tiles that don't fall within the current grid coordinates and fetches absent tiles.
+Call this method if the grid was dragged/moved or viewport size is changed, also in case unless all tiles are present after the fetch and you have to fetch absent tiles only.

 - *reload()*

-    Resyncs all tiles that fall within the grid coordinates.
+    Refetches all tiles that fall within the grid coordinates.

 - *show()*

     `show(x, y, tile)`

-    Shows a `tile` in passed coordinates. `tile` can be both `jQuery` or `DOM` element.
+    Shows tile in passed coordinates. `tile` can be both `jQuery` or `DOM` element.
 Tile wont be shown if passed coordinates don't fall within the current grid coordinates.
 If there is already a tile in passed coordinates on a grid it will be removed.

     `show(tiles)`

-    As the same behavior as in previous but for array of tiles `[[x1, y1, tile1], [x2, y2, tile2], ...]`
+    As the same behavior as in previous but for array of tiles.
+Array structure:

+    ```js
+    [[x1, y1, tile1], [x2, y2, tile2], [x3, y3, tile3], ...]
+    ```

 - *remove()*

     `remove(x, y)`

-    Removes a `tile` in passed coordinates.
+    Removes tile in passed coordinates.
 Does nothing if there is no tile in passed coordinates.

     `remove(coords)`

-    As the same behavior as in previous but for array of coordinates `[[x1, y1], [x2, y2], ...]`
+    As the same behavior as in previous but for array of coordinates.
+Array structure:

+    ```js
+    [[x1, y1], [x2, y2], [x3, y3], ...]
+    ```

 - *coords([x, y])*

-    If arguments are passed - changes current grid coordinates (top left visible tile) and syncs/removes tiles as in the same way as `refresh` method does.
+    If arguments are passed - changes current grid coordinates (top left visible tile) and fetches/removes tiles as in the same way as `refresh` method does.
 If method is called without arguments - returns current grid coordinates `{x: {Number}, y: {Number}}`.